It’s 2023, and the Vancouver to Seattle train is back in action.

 As you can see, the Vancouver to Seattle train isn’t the fastest way to get to Seattle.

 However, as you go through customs in Vancouver, the train is unaffected by border wait times – which can increase dramatically during peak times, weekends and holidays.

-When you’re on the Cascades however, 4.5 hours means 4.5 hours – from downtown to downtown.
+When you’re on the Amtrak Cascades, however, 4.5 hours means 4.5 hours – from downtown to downtown.

-And while at first glance the bus is faster, you’ll have to pay a premium for a direct trip.
-If you opt for the cheapest option you can be looking at as much as 6-7 hours on the bus – trust me, that isn’t fun.
+And while the bus is faster at first glance, you’ll have to pay a premium for a direct trip.
+If you opt for the cheapest option, you can look at as much as 6-7 hours on the bus – trust me, that isn’t fun.

-If you’re a visitor to the region, the trip to Seattle is not just about the time you spend on the train, but also the experience you will have along the way.
+If you’re a visitor to the region, the train from Vancouver to Seattle is not just about the time you spend onboard, but also the experience you will have along the way.

-When travelling by train there are no worries of driving through the border.
-You can just sit back, relax, and take in the scenery.
+When travelling by train, there are no worries about driving through the border.
+You can sit back, relax, and take in the scenery.

 - The Cascade Mountains

 - Snow-capped peaks

 - Lush green forests